cgtfarmer/demo-cdk-micronaut-app-lambda-apigw-ddb-hex-pw-smithy/README.md

-# Demo CDK Micronaut Java Lambda APIGW Hexagonal Architecture Playwright
+# Demo CDK Micronaut Java Lambda APIGW Hexagonal Architecture Playwright Smithy

-This is a template repo for an API GW fronted Micronaut Java Lambda using hexagonal architecture and Playwright
+This is a template repo for an API GW fronted Micronaut Java Lambda using hexagonal architecture, Playwright, and Smithy

 ## Prerequisites